 the Confluent Community package.
 For more information, see Migrate to Confluent Server.

 When using Confluent Server, be sure to add your Confluent License Key to your

 Confluent Community / Apache Kafka¶

-Confluent Platform 6.0 features Apache Kafka 2.6.
-For a full list of the 15 KIPs, features, and bug fixes, take a look at the official Apache Kafka release notes and blog post.
+Confluent Platform 6.0 features Apache Kafka® 2.6.
+For a full list of the 15 KIPs, features, and bug fixes, take a look at the official Apache Kafka release notes, the release overview podcast, and the release blog post.
 Or watch Confluent’s very own Tim Berglund give an overview of Apache Kafka 2.6.

 - Audit Logs